domluna/fish/README.md

 If you have Go on your system you can install it directly.

-Binaries for platforms can be downloaded from the [Releases].
+Binaries for platforms can be downloaded from the [Releases](https://github.com/Niessy/fish/releases).

 ### TODO